The timing values for low-level

 handled correctly in internally generated SQL statements, which

-could sometimes lead to errors on the slave.
+could sometimes lead to errors on replication slaves or cause

 Within a stored procedure, executing a multiple-table